How to protect an outside faucet from freezing in winter

 A frozen garden faucet is a nuisance, but it can also cause more serious problems for your home.
 Here's how to protect yours from frost

-It's the time of year when you need to find out how to protect an outside faucet from freezing – if they haven't already.
+It's the time of year when you need to find out how to protect an outside faucet from freezing – if they haven't succumbed to the frost already.

 Sure, a frozen faucet is annoying, especially if you were hoping to give your car a wash or your winter garden ideas a watering once the frost had lifted.
 But in fact, a faucet that's frozen over can be much more than just an inconvenience – it can do some serious damage to your home's plumbing.

-How to protect an outside faucet from freezing in winter
+How to protect an outside faucet from freezing in 4 steps

-Outside faucets – or garden taps in the UK – in winter are often overlooked when people take measures to protect their homes from the consequences of getting frozen pipes – but protecting them needn't be difficult, as we demonstrate below.
+Outside faucets in winter are often overlooked when people take measures to protect their homes from the consequences of getting frozen pipes – but protecting them needn't be difficult, as we demonstrate below.

 1. Close the shut-off valve indoors